Chart Color Schemes

 Infrastructure

-Wright has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Wright has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No factor impacts a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+No factors impact a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
 AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include Molonglo Group Centre to Town Centre Transition, Molonglo Town Centre, Molonglo River Bridge and John Gorton Drive Extension, Denman Apartments, with the following list detailing those most pertinent.
+Notable projects include Molonglo Group Centre to Town Centre Transition, Molonglo Town Centre, Molonglo River Bridge and John Gorton Drive Extension, Denman Apartments.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.